SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Kill Command

-As a free action, you can instruct your companion to fixate on a target.
+Once per turn as a free action, you can instruct your companion to fixate on a target within 60 feet of you that you can see for one minute.
 Your companion gains your proficiency bonus to all attack rolls and damage rolls against that target.
+Only one target can be fixated at a time.
 You can use this feature a number of times per long rest equal to your proficiency bonus.